Downtime1147/CoalOS/README.md

 Notice : Some graphics may not display correctly on some devices.
-If this does occour, then you can change them out with whatever else you want or remove them entierly by removing/editing the single line of code that loads in the text document.
+If this does occour, then you can change them out with whatever else you want or remove them entierly by removing/editing the single line of code that loads in the document, and look like this:

+load('Path/to/file.txt')